minvws/nl-covid19-coronacheck-app-coordination/README.md

 * [Backend services](https://github.com/minvws/nl-covid19-coronacheck-app-backend)
 * [CL Signing library](https://github.com/minvws/nl-covid19-coronacheck-cl-core)

+## Architecture documentation

+The CoronaCheck Architecture and development documentation can be found in the [architecture/ folder](architecture/)

+## Provider documentation

+All documentation for providers who want to connect to Coronacheck an be found in the [docs/ folder](docs/)

 ## Development & Contribution process

 The development team works on the repository in a private fork (for reasons of compliance with existing processes) and shares its work as often as possible.